odoo/odoo/doc/reference/guidelines.rst

 Here is a memorable example to help you remember what the issue is about (but do not copy the code there).
-Before continuing, please be sure to read the online documentation of pyscopg2 to learn of to use it properly:
+Before continuing, please be sure to read the online documentation of pyscopg2 to learn how to use it properly:

 - The problem with query parameters (http://initd.org/psycopg/docs/usage.html#the-problem-with-the-query-parameters)
 - How to pass parameters with psycopg2 (http://initd.org/psycopg/docs/usage.html#passing-parameters-to-sql-queries)